tommasoresti/turingjs/README.md

 // State 2: Search for 1

-2#*=4 // When left border is found jump to state 4 210>3 // when 1 is found put 0 and jump to state 3 (move 1 to empty space)
-20*<2 // When 0 go to left
+2#*>4 // When left border is found move right and jump to state 4 210>3 // when 1 is found put 0, move right and jump to state 3 (move 1 to empty space) 20*<2 // When 0 go to left

 // State 3: Move the 1 to the empty space